Small Business Cybersecurity FAQ

 READ MORE: Cyber insurance: Is it right for your SMB?

 What is Advanced Threat Protection?

-Security software that uses early detection and a quick response to ward off all types of cyberattacks.
+It is a security software that uses early detection and a quick response to ward off all types of cyberattacks.

 What is mobile device management?

-Software that enforces in-house IT policies and deploys cyber security measures on workers’ devices.
+Software that enforces in-house IT policies and deploys cybersecurity measures on workers’ devices.